dodokek/Hash-Table/README.md

 Pretty much the same result with less dispersion.

-If I had to choose from Rotate Hashes and previous Hash functions, I would definitely picked Rotate Hashes.
+If I had to choose from Rotate Hashes and previous Hash functions, I would definitely picked Rotate Left hash.

 However, we have much more efficient and complicated function...